-- The request for reasonable accommodation is based on individual - The request does not require a financial burden on CSU that is beyond what is viewed as customary and reasonable. - The request does not compromise the basic requirements of the course.
+- The request for reasonable accommodation is based on individual needs. - The request does not require a financial burden on CSU that is beyond what is viewed as customary and reasonable. - The request does not compromise the basic requirements of the course.

-The Office of Disability Services serves the special needs of students with permanent disabilities.
-It is the student's responsibility to identify the disability to a faculty and/or staff member and provide the appropriate documentation from a qualified medical or licensed professional in requesting specific accommodations for services.
+The Office of Disability Services serves the special needs of students.
+It is the student's responsibility to self-disclose a disability to the Office of Disability Services and provide the appropriate documentation from a qualified medical or licensed professional if requesting specific accommodations for services.
 New students should submit this documentation at least 10 days prior to taking their first class at CSU.